karakumka/portfolio/Project3/README.md

 - Design and train a **Convolutional Neural Network (CNN)** architecture.
 - Use **K-fold cross-validation**: for each split, the model is trained and the validation accuracy is recorded.
-- Compare the CNN results to those obtained using the PCA–FDA pipeline.
+- Compare the CNN results to those obtained using the PCA-FDA pipeline.

 ### Results obtained